 Prior to working in sales myself, I believed the above.
 Most of my experiences with salespeople had been unpleasant and annoying.
-Despite being randomly picked from a list of calls, they were certain I needed their product.
+In addition to being randomly picked from a list of calls, they also were certain I needed their product.

-At Stealth, I teach machines to communicate better than human beings.
-Through this, I’ve learnt the fundamentals of creating valuable conversations.
+At Zefram, I teach machines to communicate better than human beings.
+Through this experience, I’ve learned the fundamentals of how valuable conversations are created.

 In order to introduce novel products or services, conversations are imperative.
-In doing so, we must also realise that not all sales opportunities are equal.
-The world is full of opportunities, and by identifying the one’s with the greatest potential for us to succeed in, we won’t be left feeling guilty of wasting someone’s time.
+In doing so, we must also realize that not all sales opportunities are equal.
+The world is full of opportunities, and by identifying the ones with the greatest potential for us to succeed, we won’t be left feeling guilty about wasting someone’s time.